 I paid around £13/18US$ for my tour, which I bought from the booth near the Cathedral.
 It did save the bother of getting to the New Bus station (some distance from town) and then finding a distillery tour once I got to Tequilla.

 I didn’t find the distillery that interesting, but possibly that was just me.
 There were four different Tequilas to sample and then (of course) there was a shop.

-We had some free time in Tequila, but to be honest there wasn’t so much to see.
+We had some free time in Tequila, although to be honest there wasn’t so much to see.
 The town was pleasant enough with a few restaurants (a bit overpriced by Mexican standards) and shops selling tequila-based souvenirs (which you could buy just as easily in Guadalajara or other towns).

 Really this is more like a suburb of Guadalajara (it’s near where the new bus station is).
 There are plans to open a third Metro line (at the moment there are just the two, and they rarely go anywhere you would want to go).
 The third metro line will connect Tlaquepaque to the city, along with neighbouring Tonala (where there is a Sunday market).

 Certainly that line will make the journey a lot easier; meanwhile it is a bit of a chore to get here on public transport, although a taxi costs less than £5.
-Worth the effort though, to stroll around the antique shops, the sculptures in the street and the market.

 Get the tramline right to the end and you get to this park overlooking the Sierra Madre.
 Great spot for a bit of walking or just a sit in the sun.

 A pre-hispanic settlement, now it is a popular spot for ex-pat living, due to the mild climate.